Letran Knights basketball: 2013–2019: coaching changes and back to championship form

-2020–present: COVID-19 pandemic and second three-peat
+2020–2022: COVID-19 pandemic and second three-peat

 The whole NCAA league suffered a setback when the Philippines was hit by the COVID-19 pandemic in 2020, thus suspending the 95th season to an indefinite halt.
 In that year, UST Growling Tigers players Rhenz Abando, Brent Paraiso, and Ira Bataller formally transferred to Letran.
 When the NCAA men's basketball finally resumed in the second semester of the academic year 2021-22, the Knights finished the elimination round at first place with an unblemished record.
 Letran then eliminated UPHSD and entered the Finals and faced their Intramuros neighbors the Mapúa Cardinals and defeat them in two games to successfully defend and capture their 19th basketball title.
 Team captain Jeo Ambohot was named NCAA Finals MVP, NCAA All-Defensive Team, and a Mythical Five member, while Rhenz Abando became the 11th Letran Knight to capture the Season MVP award.
 Abando also bagged the Rookie of the Year award and was also named in the Mythical Five.

 After leading the Knights to the NCAA Season 97 title, Rhenz Abando decided to forego his final playing year to pursue his basketball career as a professional player.
 Abando then signed with the Anyang KGC of the Korean Basketball League.
 Even without the presence of their MVP, the Knights, still bannered by team captain Fran Yu, Louie Sangalang, and Brent Paraiso, successfully defended and captured its 20th NCAA basketball championship, and their third consecutive title, by beating the number one seeded Benilde Blazers in three games.
 King Caralipio was named the Finals MVP and also named in the Mythical Five.